RAID 0 Data Recovery - How to reclaim your data?

 Due to the absence of redundancy in the software, it is advised to store relevant data in a RAID 0 AND have a backup of that data, in case a failure occurs and recovery of the data fails.
 A RAID 0 does not protect against hardware defects, multiple disk failures, power surges, user negligence, etc. Since dealing with such problems by oneself could be difficult, it is essential to keep the RAID 0 array in good condition to avoid needing a RAID recovery.

-The different causes of RAID 0 failures are: server failure, volume rebuild error, controller failures, partitioning error, data corruption, viruses, user error, manufacturer, and multiple disk failures.
+The different causes of RAID 0 failures are: server failure, volume rebuild error, controller failures, partitioning error, data corruption, viruses, user error, manufacturer, and multiple hard disks failures.

 The RAID 0 offers great benefits for work operations where better speed and performance are key, such as gaming, video streaming, and cache purposes.